cameronmathis/ExtremeStreetCrosser/README.md

 This is a project I collaborated on for my Game Design and Development class.
 I ended up enjoying it so much that I continued work on it even after I graduated.
 It is built for Windows x86 and x64 platforms.
 Feel free to pull the project down and tinker around with it!

 ## Setup
-The easiest way to begin playing Extreme Street Crosser is to download and use the "ExtremeStreetCrosserInstaller" [application](https://github.com/cameronmathis/ExtremeStreetCrosser/blob/main/ExtremeStreetCrosserInstaller.exe).
+The easiest way to begin playing Extreme Street Crosser is to download and use your operating system's installer application by clicking the link above.
 If you want to play another version, you can head to the [releases page](https://github.com/cameronmathis/ExtremeStreetCrosser/releases) and choose your desired installer. </br> </br>
 Another way to play the latest version is to clone this repo onto your local machine.
-From there, open the "LatestBuild" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/LatestBuild) then double click the "Extreme Street Crosser" application file to begin playing.
+From there, open the "LatestBuild" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/LatestBuild) then choose your operating system and double click the "Extreme Street Crosser" application file to begin playing.
 To play another version, open the "AllBuilds" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/AllBuilds) and then open the folder of the build you want to run.
 Once the specific build folder is open, double click the "Extreme Street Crosser" application file to begin playing. <br/>

 ## Features
 ### Implemented: